Act / Act of Parliament

 New Zealand Parliamentary Debates

-A written record of the debates in the House of Representatives.
-This record is also known as Hansard.
+A written record of the debates in the House of Representatives, commonly known as Hansard.

-The votes of members of Parliament who vote against a motion in the House of Representatives.
+The votes of members who vote against a motion.

 The lobby to the Opposition side of the Chamber.
-Members of Parliament go to the Noes Lobby to record a personal vote against a motion.
+Members go to the Noes Lobby to record a personal vote against a motion.

 Office of the Clerk

-The secretariat of the House of Representatives, which gives specialist advice on parliamentary procedure and law, and provides administrative services to the Speaker and members as they participate in the business of the House and its committees.
-Publishes the Journals of the House of Representatives and New Zealand Parliamentary Debates.
+The secretariat of the House of Representatives.
+It gives specialist advice on parliamentary procedure and law, and provides administrative services to the Speaker and members as they participate in the business of the House and its committees.
+(See also the Bills Office, Hansard (OOC), Select Committee Services, and the Table Office)

-Members of Parliament who are not members of the political party or group of political parties in Government, or who have not agreed to support the Government.
+Members who do not belong to the political party or parties forming the Government, or who have not agreed to support the Government.

-The document that sets out the proposed order of business, or agenda, for the House of Representatives on any one sitting day.
+The document that sets out the proposed order of business, or agenda, for the House on any one sitting day.

 order, point of